COVID-19 is having a profound effect on many, both personally and professionally.

 - We have published a Cortex Preparedness Manual which lists best practices to help your facility remain prepared for COVID-19.
 This advice includes operating practices and technology recommendations, as well as specific capabilities within our reporting packages that support remote working and tracking the effect COVID-19 has on client facilities.

 - Our recent webinar highlighted a client, Beacon Health System, that has successfully implemented a remote UR workforce – a process which started prior to this year but became crucial in the past few months.
-Learn more and listen in here.

 Sharing real-time information

-As each day continues to bring new changes to healthcare, XSOLIS has created a COVID-19 site page which houses info and insight from hospitals around the country and how they have overcome COVID-related challenges.
 We are continuously updating our site to help you stay safe, and to keep you fully informed on the latest insights in the healthcare community.
 Some of our other efforts in assisting our clients include:

 - Tracking and updating COVID-19 reporting.
 These reports give hospitals insight on how COVID-19 has impacted their Obs rate, Length of Stay and other key metrics.

 - Communicating with Utilization Review and Case Management staff on a monthly basis for open collaboration to help take on pandemic-related threats.

 Each of us here at Xsolis is here to support you.
 We plan to continue to introduce new initiatives to help you stay better connected to your facility, staff, and patients so stay tuned to our communications channels for the latest information.
 If there is anything we can do to help you or support you during these challenging times, please don’t hesitate to contact us at firstname.lastname@example.org.

 Stay safe and stay healthy.